 Mission to Peru

 In addition to a yearly collection, St. Xavier Church members have made visits to our sister parish in Peru.
 Read more about the mission!

 Is a non-profit organization assisting the poor, lonely and forgotten to bridge the spiritual, emotional and financial gaps in their lives.
 St Xavier and Cathedral Conference activities are confined to those neighbors in Over-the Rhine, West End and Downtown area.
 Volunteers visit, access and evaluate the situation of the individuals who have requested a need prior to providing assistance.

 Meets every Saturday morning at the Cathedral.
 Contact the church office if you would like to volunteer.

 Is a non-profit organization dedicated to serving the homeless persons with a history of emotional and/or mental disabilities by providing housing and related services.
 Many of our volunteers prepare the food for a full meal, transport the food and serve the residents.
-If you wish to volunteer or prepare food contact the church office.
+If you wish to volunteer to prepare food contact the church office.

 For I was in prison and you visited me.

 - Matthew 25

 The Worship Team has many compassionate volunteers who visit prisoners in area correctional facilities to read God’s word and share in prayer.
 Volunteers are required to pass a background security check and must complete orientation training.
 Ministers meet the third Sunday of every month at 8:30 a.m.